 Considerations For Foundation Type Selection

-There are a number of easy to create foundations for dog houses.
+There are several easy-to-create foundations for dog houses.
 The type you choose will depend upon a few different factors.

-How long do you want the dog house to be in the place you are choosing?
-Will the dog house be a permanent yard fixture or will you make the dog house mobile so you can choose to change its location?
+How long do you want the dog house to be in your chosen place?
+Will the dog house be a permanent yard fixture, or will you make it mobile so you can choose to change its location?